mdfaisalshahab/Failed-ANN-on-Rosenbrock-s-Function/README.md

-# Interesting role of log functions in ANN
+# Interesting role of log functions in ANN for scaling steep outputs
 ## Failed-simple ANN-on-Rosenbrock-s-Function
 This is a section where simple ANN algorithm with all type of activation functions were failed.
 While running prediction on a simple function mainly called as Rosenbrock function because of its steepness.
 Rosenbrock function has steepness in such a way that for coordinate (0,0), it is around 0 and at just next adjecent coordinate (0,1), it goes around 10^4 or more.